William758/ZetTweaks/README.md

 - Items and equipment don't drop in command essence if there is only one choice.

+- Remove unobtainable items from the command menu.

 - Pickups that go out of bounds are teleported back onto the stage.

 - Increase Huntress targeting range by 2m every level and prioritize enemies near the crosshair.